-Many organizations offer films throughout the year.
-A variety of films is offered, from first-run feature attractions to old-time classics.
-Times, prices and places of showing are advertised in The State News.
-Information about existing film groups is available in the Student Activities Office, Room 101 Student Services Building, 355-8286.
+Classic Films, part of ASMSU Programming Board (353-0241), offers foreign and classic films weekly, when classes are in session.
+Other groups offer a variety of films throughout the year.
+Times, prices and locations are advertised in The State News.
+Information about existing film groups is available in the Student Life Center, 101 Student Services Building, 355-8286.